Sani Sakakini

-Sani Sakakini (سني سكاكيني; born August 19, 1988) is a Palestinian professional basketball player for the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
+Sani Sakakini (سني سكاكيني; born August 19, 1988) is a Palestinian professional basketball player for Kuwait SC of the FIBA West Asia Super League (WASL) and the Kuwaiti Basketball League.
 In 2017, he ranked second all-time highest in the FIBA Asia Championship in scoring average, after the 2015 edition where he ranked first in scoring and rebounds (22.4 PPG and 12.6 RPG in 8 games).

 Professional career

 Sakakini started playing basketball at the age of 14 in the Sarriyet Ramallah club.
 His international career started in 2007 after he went to Applied Science University in Jordan and joined the Jordanian Premier League playing three seasons for Al Riyadi Amman.
 He came back to the league in 2015 to play one season with Orthodox and help the team win the title.

 In 2011, Sakakini started in the minor NBL league with Guangzhou Free Man before playing in the main CBA league for four seasons with Qingdao Eagles, Jiangsu Monkey King and Tianjin Gold Lions.
 He started 115 games for 126 appearances, averaging 19.3 PPG and 12.5 RPG.

 He also played a few games in 2014 and 2016 in the LBL league for Hoops Club and Champville SC.
 He started 17 games out of 17 appearances, averaging 18.4 PPG and 10.6 RPG.

 For the 2017-2018 season, Sakakini joined the LPB league playing for the Trotamundos de Carabobo.

 On August 29, 2021, Sakakini officially joined the Taichung Suns of the T1 League in Taiwan.
 On July 2, 2022, Sakakini was selected to the all-T1 League first team in 2021–22 season.

 On October 9, 2024, Sakakini signed with the New Taipei Kings of the East Asia Super League (EASL).

 On September 3, 2025, Sakakini re-signed with the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
+On December 18, Sakakini took a plane to Jordan for recovery.

+On September 10, 2026, Sakakini signed with the Kuwait of the FIBA West Asia Super League (WASL).